-The Weavers’ Way is a 61-mile long distance footpath in Norfolk.
-UK.
-From Comer to Great Yarmouth.
-It uses public footpaths, some minor roads and a disused railway line.
-Passing through varied scenery, from the mixed farmland and woodland of the north, traditional grazing marshes, the Norfolk Broads.
-The way passes through a number of lovely villages, fine flint churches, several large country houses, and wind-pumps.
+The route passes through really varied scenery, from mixed farmland and woodland in the north, traditional grazing marshes, and of course the beautiful Norfolk Broads.
+The way passes through a number of lovely villages, fine flint churches, several large country houses, and historic wind-pumps.

-I walked the Weavers Way with my wife and 2 children camping wild every night.
-And as usual walking it the wrong way round, Gt.
-Yarmouth to Cromer.
+I walked the Weavers Way with my wife and two youngest children, camping wild each night.
+As usual, we walked it in the opposite direction to the guide books.

-The paths are good but can get a little over grown in late summer, and could get muddy if it’s been raining.
-We were lucky to have easy walking on dry paths, even though this morning it was frozen.
-We couldn’t find anywhere to away from the path, so we reluctantly camped on it.
-This meant an early start, so we weren’t in any ones way.
+The paths are generally good on the Weavers Way, but can get a little over grown in late summer.
+They can get quite muddy after a period of rain.
+We were lucky to have easy walking on dry paths, although this morning it was frozen.
+We couldn’t find anywhere to camp away from the path, so we reluctantly camped on it.
+This meant an early start the next morning, so we weren’t in anyone’s way.

 We had an interesting walk through a mixture of fields and very quiet roads to Cromer, passing old cottages and churches.

 A few miles before reaching Comer the route passes Felbrigg Hall.
 It is a 17th-century English country house, again owned by the National Trust.
-The 17th-century house is noted for its unaltered Jacobean architecture and fine Georgian interior.
 Outside the house are a walled garden, an orangery and orchards to look around.

 The Weavers Way was a really nice easy walk, ideal for the kids.
 We found it interesting and varied.
 There were no other people walking it when we did it.